Ashley Tuomi, DHSc - Chief Executive Officer

 John Marcus has family roots in Six Nations, Ontario; Taos Pueblo, N.M. and the Sault Ste Marie Band of Chippewa Indians.

-He enjoys the various roles he has here which include: implementation of culturally appropriate suicide prevention strategies, coordinating our community advisory council meetings and developing our web presence.
+He enjoys the various roles he has here which include: agencywide and program specific community outreach efforts which include creation, distribution of print and web-based messaging, coordinating our monthly community advisory council meetings and developing our web presence.